 A non-return valve is a single-way valve that allows the fluid to flow only in one direction.
 The main importance of non-return valves is their working of allowing flow in the downstream direction and preventing the flow in the upstream direction.
 In this article, we will briefly learn about non-return valves, their types, functions, working, uses, and symbols.

-Non-Return Valves are also known as NRVs.
+Non-return valves are also known as NRVs.
 They are usually small, simple, and inexpensive.
 There are various types of non-return valves but the main function is the same.
 They are also known as one-way valves, check valves, clack valves, reflux valves, or retention valves.
 In the year 1907 Frank P Cotter developed the first simple model of a non-return valve.

-Working of a Non-return Valve
+Working Principle of a Non-Return Valve

 Applications of Non-Return Valves